idelbrid/databases_kpop/README.md

 ###KPOP DATABASES PROJECT###

+Authors - Ian Delbridge, Jie Deng, Annie He, and Yichen Lu

-This repository contains html/php code for a website based on a kpop database, which we have designed.
-The database schema was created using the db-create-11.sql script.
+This repository contains html/php/css code for a website based on a kpop database, which we have designed.
+The database schema and data are also included